People: All users

-The Diagram format in Miro help you visualize complex ideas, brainstorm effectively, and collaborate with your team in a structured way.
+The Diagram format in Miro helps you visualize complex ideas, brainstorm effectively, and collaborate with your team in a structured way.
 With easy access to essential tools like layers, Miro AI, and diagramming shapes, this new format is your complete workspace for diagramming.

-Accessing the Diagram format
+Access the Diagram format

 - Click the plus (+) icon in the toolbar.